StingzLD/100DaysOfCode_2022/log.md

 **Thoughts**
 * Today I made the decision to challenge myself with another 100DaysOfCode challenge!
 It has been about a year since I last really touched Python, as I have been primarily coding with PowerShell, and I want to ensure I do not get rusty.
 I want my main focus to be more on topics I do not have much experience in with Python, specifically: APIs, creating applications and websites, scraping, etc. With my currently hectic schedule, I do not want to spend a lot of time researching how to do things.
 As such, I set out to find pre-designed content that would allow me to push my knowledge and complete my goal.
-<br><br>

   Luckily, I found [100 Days of Code: The Complete Python Pro Bootcamp for 2023 ](https://www.udemy.com/course/100-days-of-code/), which appears to be just what I am looking for.
 Although I took the assessment and was told to start a third of the way in, I have decided to just go through the entire course as is, since there are projects that I would miss out on.
 And who knows, I might learn something new about a *"basic"* concept!
 That has certainly happened to me in the recent past, so maybe I will find some new trick I have never seen before.
-<br><br>

   Here's to 100 Days of Python!